learn-co-curriculum/react-hooks-react-app-example/README.md

 export default App;
 ```

-`react` and `moment` are both npm packages, so what is happening here? `App.js`
+`react` and `date-fns` are both npm packages, so what is happening here? `App.js`
-is _pulling in_ specific content from these two packages! `react` and `moment`
+is _pulling in_ specific content from these two packages! `react` and `date-fns`
 are being _imported_ from the `node_modules` folder, which was created when we
 ran `npm install`.

-You can see in the App function that `moment` is both being used in the return
+You can see in the `App` function that `format` from the `date-fns` library is
-statement when we call `moment().format(...)`. `react` is also being used, even
+being used in the return statement when we call `format(...)`. `react` is also
-though you can't see it written in the code!
-Anywhere you write JSX inside a
+being used, even though you can't see it written in the code!
+Anywhere you write
-component is actually _transpiled_ to JavaScript code that looks like this:
+JSX inside a component is actually _transpiled_ to JavaScript code that looks
-`React.createElement(tagName, props, children)` (more on that later).
+like this: `React.createElement(tagName, props, children)` (more on that later).

 > Version 17 of React, released October 2020, introduced a new JSX
 > transformation.
 So instead of `React.createElement()`, the JSX is transpiled
 > into `_jsx()`.
 You can read more about the change [here][jsx].
+>
 > With React 17, you can actually _omit_ the line `import React from "react"` in
 > your component files, and they'll still work just fine.
 You can find out which
 > version of React a project is using by looking at `dependencies` section of the